 7pace provides more recent APIs that can provide the same data, but in an optimized way.

 When will API v2.1 be shut down?

-Starting on 1st December, 2022, tokens for API v2.1 will be gradually invalidated.
+API v2.1 will be retired - will stop serving requests - on 1st December, 2023.
 Optional prolongation period of limited length (several months) can be requested by an e-mail sent to email@example.com.

 How can I tell if I am sending API v2.1 requests?